mrkmg/node-streambeans/README.md

     console.log("Last Data Size: " + toHuman(beans.lastBytes));
     console.log("Total Data Size: " + toHuman(beans.totalBytes));

-See the [./example.js](example.js) file for a working example of usage.
+See the [./example.js](example.js) file for a working example of how to use StreamBeans.

 ## Available Metrics